 Neighbour of Poste Lafayette, Roches Noires is also surrounded by volcanic formations – its name means 'Black Rocks'.

+Roche Noire owes its name to the volcanic formation caves which offered a safe hiding place to the brown slaves and also to the color of the volcanic rocks.
 The village has a natural jewel, a tunnel of lava situated 7 meters underground in the center of the locality.
 Nicknamed 'la cave Madame', this tunnel of lava is the fruit of a volcanic eruption that occurred more than 25000 years ago.
+Swimming at Roches Noires is mostly recommended to experienced swimmers due to the rocky formations.
+Roches Noires' unique selling point is the black rocks formation from past volcanic remnants.

 Photo Gallery